 In 2019 she established Our Happy Place, Inc., a non-profit entity designed to create scholarship funding for those seeking treatment and funding for care of rescued and surrendered equines.
 Currently, the program has grown to seven horses and a mini donkey who reside at the fifty-acre farm and equine refuge.
 Our Happy Place is also a host site for Natural Lifemanship trainings.

 Experience the Fundamentals of Natural Lifemanship from Home!
 Helping people form connected, trusting relationships to overcome toxic stress and trauma has never been more critical than it is at this exact moment in history.
 At the Natural Lifemanship Institute, we have spent the last 10 years teaching our Fundamentals training to mental health professionals, life coaches, equine professionals, and others in the healing professions.
-And now, for the first time ever, we are offering this essential training online from the comfort of your home.
-We have specially designed this training to meet YOUR needs, with three options to choose from.
+Complete this essential training online from the comfort of your home.
+We have specially designed this training to meet YOUR needs, with three options to choose from, depending on your goals.